boazsegev/iodine/SPEC-Websocket-Draft.md

 Connection `ping` / `pong`, timeouts and network considerations should be implemented by the server.
 It is **RECOMMENDED** (but not required) that the server send `ping`s to prevent connection timeouts and detect network failure.

 Server settings **MAY** (not required) be provided to allow for customization and adaptation for different network environments or websocket extensions.
 It is **RECOMMENDED** that any settings be available as command line arguments and **not** incorporated into the application's logic.

+The requirement that the server extends the class of the Websocket Callback Object (instead of the client application doing so explicitly) is designed to allow the client application to be more server agnostic.

 ## Upgrading